Ladakh: Education

 According to the 2001 census, the overall literacy rate in Leh District is 62% (72% for males and 50% for females), and in Kargil District 58% (74% for males and 41% for females).
 Traditionally there was little or nothing by way of formal education except in the monasteries.
 Usually, one son from every family was obliged to master the Tibetan script in order to read the holy books.

 The Moravian Mission opened a school in Leh in October 1889, and the Wazir-i Wazarat (ex officio Joint Commissioner with a British officer) of Baltistan and Ladakh ordered that every family with more than one child should send one of them to school.
 This order met with great resistance from the local people who feared that the children would be forced to convert to Christianity.
 The school taught Tibetan, Urdu, English, Geography, Sciences, Nature study, Arithmetic, Geometry and Bible study.
 It is still in existence today.
 The first local school to provide western education was opened by a local Society called "Lamdon Social Welfare Society" in 1973.
 Later, with support from Dalai Lama and some international organisations, the school, now known as Lamdon Model Senior Secondary School, has grown to accommodate approximately two thousand pupils in several branches.
 It prides itself on preserving Ladakhi tradition and culture.

 Schools are well distributed throughout Ladakh but 75% of them provide only primary education.
 65% of children attend school, but absenteeism of both students and teachers remains high.
 In both districts the failure rate at school-leaving level (class X) had for many years been around 85%–95%, while of those managing to scrape through, barely half succeeded in qualifying for college entrance (class XII).
 Before 1993, students were taught in Urdu until they were 14, after which the medium of instruction shifted to English.

-As of January 2022, there were 904 Government run schools in Ladakh and 113 publicly run private schools in Ladakh.

 In 1994 the Students' Educational and Cultural Movement of Ladakh (SECMOL) launched Operation New Hope (ONH), a campaign to provide "culturally appropriate and locally relevant education" and make government schools more functional and effective.
-Central Institute of Buddhist Studies a Deemed University in Leh is the oldest institution in this reason which mainly focuses on Buddhist philosophy but also offer degrees in different fields.
+Central Institute of Buddhist Studies a Deemed University in Leh is the oldest institution in this region which mainly focuses on Buddhist philosophy but also offers degrees in different fields.